What is Hyperbole? Examples & Definition in Literature

 Hyperbole vs. idiom

 Hyperbole and idiom can also be confused because each one involves figurative language.
-Idioms sometimes also involve exaggeration, but they also have an extra layer of metaphor.
-The easiest way to spot the difference between the two is that hyperbole is an extreme exaggeration of something that could happen.
+Idioms are also used to emphasize a point, but they also have an extra layer of figurative language.
+The easiest way to spot the difference between the two is that hyperbole is an heightened exaggeration of something that could happen.
 Idiom, meanwhile, is often only understood metaphorically.

-In our previous example of being hungry enough to eat a horse, we understand the extreme exaggeration because nobody can eat an entire horse in one sitting.
+In our previous example of wanting to eat a horse, we understand the exaggeration because nobody can eat an entire horse in one sitting.
 However, people around the world do, in fact, eat horses as part of their diet.
-When someone says they’re hungry enough to eat a horse, we understand how unlikely it would be, but we also understand an extreme exaggeration of the need to eat.
+When someone says they’re hungry enough to eat a horse, we understand how unlikely it would be, but we also understand an exaggeration of the need to eat.

 Compare this to the familiar idiom “it’s raining cats and dogs out there.”
 There is no natural relationship between the weather and these animals, so if you didn’t already know what the phrase meant, you’d be lost.
 It’s the same when someone describes getting a new title along with their promotion as “icing on the cake.”
 Food has nothing to do with raises or promotions, and we only know that “icing” means “extra” due to our familiarity with idioms.
 These two idioms aren’t exaggerations, so they’re not hyperboles.